-A. Actuarial Report Memorandum
+A.B.
+Actuarial Report

-The Model Regulation requires the actuary to prepare an Actuarial Report Memorandum tothat documents the key modeling decisions made by the Actuary, including a description of the valuation assumptions and methods, as well as portraying the results including any results of applicable sensitivity tests.
-The Report Memorandum shall include:
+The Model Regulation requires the actuary to prepare an Actuarial Report that documents the key modeling decisions made by the Actuary, including a description of the valuation assumptions and methods, as well as portraying the results including any results of applicable sensitivity tests.
+The Report shall include:

-- 1. All items required by Section 6.A.1. of A description of the blocks of policies subject to the Model Regulation. - 2.A comparison of the Deterministic Reserve to the Stochastic Reserve, including the distribution of the Scenario Reserves and the result of applying the CTE risk level. - 2.
-All items required by Sections III, IV, V, VI, and VII of this Guideline. - 3.
+- 1. All items required by Section 6.BA.1. of the Model Regulation. - 2.
+All items required by this Guideline. - 3.
 Additional analytics as required by the NAIC or Actuarial Standards of Practice.